grame-cncm/faustwebsite/_posts/2017-03-02-optimizing-compilation-parameters.markdown

 categories: news
 ---

 The Faust compiler has as lot of different compilation parameters to play with.
 Discovering them for a given DSP program is something that can be automated.
-A **measure_dsp** class is available for developers to measure DSP CPU use directly in their code.
-Two more friendly **faustbench** and **faustbench-llvm** tools have been developed using this class.
+Two **measure_dsp** and **dsp_optimizer** classes are available for developers to measure DSP CPU use directly in their code.
+Two more friendly **faustbench** and **faustbench-llvm** tools have been developed using them.
 They allow to discover the best Faust compiler parameters, to be used later on with  **faust2xx** scripts or FaustLive.

-### The measure_dsp DSP decorator class ###
+### The measure_dsp and dsp_optimizer DSP decorator classes ###

-This class defined in the **faust/dsp/dsp-bench.h** file allows to decorate a given DSP object and measure its **compute** method CPU consumption.
+The measure_dsp class defined in the **faust/dsp/dsp-bench.h** file allows to decorate a given DSP object and measure its **compute** method CPU consumption.
 Results are given in Megabytes/seconds (higher is better).
 Here is a C++ code example of its use:

 {% highlight c++ %}
 static double bench(dsp* dsp, const string& name)